 Of course, in more recent years, the Bali Bombings, especially the first one in October 2002 when 88 Australians were murdered and 202 in total killed, have brought this tropical location to the attention of the whole world.

 Tulamben is generally only visited by scuba divers as there is not a great deal for non-divers to do here that cannot be done in places closer to the main tourist resort areas of Denpasar and Kuta.
 The diving in this area is excellent, as good as any location anywhere in the world.
 Read about the diving using the link in the first paragraph.

 GETTING TO BALI

-It is about a 6 to 7 hour flight from the east coast.
+It is about a 6 hour flight from the east coast.
 The main flights arrive in Denpasar about 10 to 11 pm, although the Virgin flights seem to get there at 4 pm or so (all these times depend on whether daylight saving is operating).
 The Jetstar return flights leave about an hour after they arrives, although the Virgin ones do not go till late evening or even very early the next morning (the plane may be a different one to the flight over).